Defined Benefit (DB) pension policy changes

 What are the next steps?

-• Many schemes and providers have now connected to the dashboards ecosystem
+• Several hundred schemes and providers have now connected to the dashboards ecosystem

-• User testing is underway and will continue into 2026
+• User testing is underway and being scaled up during 2026

 • The date from which dashboards will be made available to the public has not yet been set.
-The government is required to give the industry at least six months’ notice of this
+However, the CEO of MaPS has indicated that the MoneyHelper dashboard could go live in financial year 2027/28.
+In any event, the government is required to give the industry at least six months’ notice of this

 What should schemes and employers do now?